yassineboubkeur/LoginAndRegister/README.md

 # LoginAndRegister
-Login and Register with php &amp; Mysql
+Login and Register using php &amp; Mysql